Investors

 (1 of 12)

-1 The company was acquired by BASF at the end of 2016 and the targets were still set on the basis of Chemetall's definition of management levels.
-Applying the criteria used uniformly at BASF to define the management levels, target values of 0% for the 1st management level below the management level and 9.52% for the 2nd management level would have been achieved and only the target for the 2nd management level would have been narrowly missed (9.52% vs. 8.33%).
+2 The company was acquired by BASF at the end of 2016 and the targets were still set on the basis of Chemetall’s definition of management levels.
+Applying the criteria used uniformly at BASF to define the management levels, target values of 0% for the 1st management level below the management board level and 9.52% for the 2nd management level would have been achieved and only the target for the 2nd management level would have been narrowly missed (9.52% vs. 8.33%).
 The reason for the non-achievement of the two targets is that the company is active in the automotive, aerospace, aluminum finishing and metal forming industries and mainly employs personnel in the field of production and product development.
 The proportion of women in these industries and occupational fields is still significantly lower than the proportion of men, which makes it difficult to identify and promote female managers.